isomerpages/imda-tradetrust/_solution/How It Works.md

 <p>These TradeTrust-enabled electronic documents will have the functional
 equivalent of the paper-based version.
 They are saved as TradeTrust (.tt) files containing the data, which can be easily transmitted to stakeholders across the supply chain via email for example.
-You can also saved the document in pdf format with QR code.</p>
+You can also saved the documents in pdf format with QR code.</p>
 <p>TradeTrust utilizes Blockchain or Distributed Ledger Technology to :</p>
 <ul data-tight="true" class="tight">